 Cons

-- Mobile app features: Seller tools for product and order management
+- Mobile app features: Store management

 How We Evaluated Ecommerce Platforms for Small Businesses